tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/证书管理/SSL 证书重颁发指引_intl_en.md

   - **Selecting an algorithm**: Select the encryption algorithm for the certificate to be reissued.
   - **Key length**: Select the key length for the certificate to be reissued.
   - **Private key password**: To ensure the security of your private key, **password recovery is NOT supported**, so keep the password in mind.
+<b>Note：</b>
->?If you need to deploy Tencent Cloud services such as CLB and CDN, don′t enter the private key password.
+If you need to deploy Tencent Cloud services such as CLB and CDN, don′t enter the private key password.

   - **Reissue reason**: Enter the reissue reason in brief.
 2. In the pop-up window, click **Confirm**.
 3. Validate the domain ownership on the “Domain Ownership Validation” page, and click **Validate Now** after operations are completed.
 4. Manual approval is required upon domain ownership validation, and then the certificate will be reissued.
 For validation instructions, see Domain Ownership Validation.

->?
+<b>Note：</b>
->- If you have successfully applied for this certificate, manual approval is omitted when the enterprise info submitted in re-application is consistent with that recorded in the system.
+- If you have successfully applied for this certificate, manual approval is omitted when the enterprise info submitted in re-application is consistent with that recorded in the system.
->- If the span between the reissue submission time and original issue time is less than 3 days, domain ownership validation is not required.
+- If the span between the reissue submission time and original issue time is less than 3 days, domain ownership validation is not required.
->- If the submitted CSR is different from that of the original certificate, domain ownership needs to be validated.
+- If the submitted CSR is different from that of the original certificate, domain ownership needs to be validated.
 If they are the same, validation is not needed.

 :::
 ::: OV/EV certificates of other brands